-Take a step-by-step walk through the strategies one credit union recently employed to rebrand itself to reflect its modern identity.
+Take a step-by-step walk through the rebranding strategy of one credit union recently employed to rebrand itself to reflect its modern identity.
 This guided stroll through process, execution and results serves as a solid case study for other CUs that are considering rebranding themselves.

 Hudson Valley Federal Credit Union (HVFCU) is a $4.1 billion not-for-profit financial institution that recently rebranded to better reflect its growing relationship with consumers and businesses in its upstate New York markets.
 The decision to rebrand was not undertaken lightly.
 While HVFCU had grown and evolved in the past 20 years, its brand identity remained the same and did little to represent the credit union, its constituencies or its future direction.